 - Maintain good hygiene with bathing and toilet habits.

 - Smell-test and examine food before enjoying your meal.
 When in doubt, throw it out.

-- Be familiar with foods that are recalled from store shelves due to link to infectious disease and know how to discard them from your home.
+- Be familiar with foods that are recalled from store shelves due to links to infectious diseases and know how to discard them from your home.

 - Avoid contact if at all possible with people who have symptoms or signs of illness.